By AJ Huynh

 - Understanding Anxiety Triggers: Recognizing situations, experiences, or stressors that contribute to anxiety symptoms.

-- Identifying Unhelpful Thought Patterns: Learning how certain ways of thinking may reinforce worry or fear.
+- Identifying Unhelpful Thought Patterns: Learning how certain thoughts reinforce worry, fear, or emotional distress.

-- Improving Emotional Regulation: Developing healthier responses to emotional stress and uncertainty.
+- Improving Emotional Regulation: Developing healthier responses to stress and uncertainty.

 - Building Coping Skills: Learning practical techniques for managing difficult emotions and stressful situations.